hackclub/terminalcraft/submissions/Telescope/README.md

 - Scroll through pages using the buttons at the bottom of the application
 - Configure displayed columns by right-clicking the table and clicking "Edit Columns"
 - To edit a column, double-click it

+## How to run on Linux
+- Make sure the .NET SDK is installed
+- Clone the repo
+- Navigate to the "Telescope GUI" folder
+- Run `dotnet run`